 4.5 “Subject” means a person against or in relation to whom a Protected Disclosure has been made or evidence gathered during the course of an investigation.

-4.6 “Whistle Blower” means an Employee making a Protected Disclosure under this Policy.
+4.6 “Whistle Blower” means an Employee and Director making a Protected Disclosure under this Policy.

-4.7 “Whistle and Ethics Officer” means an officer of the company nominated by Competent Authority to conduct detailed investigation under this policy and to receive protected disclosure from Whistle blowers, maintain record thereof, placing the same before the Audit Committee for its disposal and informing the Whistle blower the results thereof..
+4.7 “Whistle and Ethics Officer” means an officer of the company nominated by the chairman of the Audit Committee to receive protected disclosure from Whistle blowers, maintain record thereof, conduct detailed investigation under this policy, placing the same before the Audit Committee for its disposal and informing the Whistle blower the results thereof.

 4.8 “Company” means, Aavas Financiers Limited (Aavas).

-All employees of the Company and various stakeholders of the company are eligible to make Protected Disclosures under the Policy in relation to matters concerning the Company.
+All employees and Directors of the Company and various stakeholders of the company are eligible to make Protected Disclosures under the Policy in relation to matters concerning the Company.

 6.3 The Company shall not entertain anonymous/ pseudonymous disclosures.

-6.4 The Protected Disclosure should be forwarded under a covering letter signed by the complainant.
-The Whistle and ethics Officer or to the Chairman of the Audit Committee/CEO, as the case may be, shall detach the covering letter bearing the identity of the Whistle Blower and process only the Protected Disclosure.
+6.4 The Protected Disclosure should be forwarded under a covering letter signed by the whistle blower / complainant.
+The Whistle and ethics Officer or to the Chairman of the Audit Committee/CEO as the case may be, shall detach the covering letter bearing the identity of the Whistle Blower and process only the Protected Disclosure.

-6.5 All Protected Disclosures should be addressed to the Whistle and Ethics Officer of the Company or to the Chairman of the Audit Committee/ CEO/ Chairman in exceptional cases.
-The contact details of the Whistle Officer are as under:-
+6.5 All Protected Disclosures may be addressed to the Whistle and Ethics Officer of the Company or to the Chairman of the Audit Committee/ Whole Time Director and Chief Executive Officer in exceptional cases.

-On receipt of the protected disclosure the Whistle and Ethics Officer / Chairman/ CEO/ Chairman of the Audit Committee, as the case may be, shall make a record of the Protected Disclosure and also ascertain from the complainant whether he was the person who made the protected disclosure or not.
+On receipt of the protected disclosure the Whistle and Ethics Officer / Whole Time Director and Chief Executive Officer/ Chairman of the Audit Committee, as the case may be, shall make a record of the Protected Disclosure and also ascertain from the complainant whether he was the person who made the protected disclosure or not.
 The record shall include:

 The Audit Committee, if deems fit, may call for further information or particulars from the complainant.

-7.1 All Protected Disclosures reported under this Policy will be thoroughly investigated by the Whistle Officers of the Company who will investigate/ oversee the investigations under the authoriszation of the Audit committee.
-Chairman of Audit Committee /Whistle officer may at its discretion consider involving any investigators for the purpose of Investigation.
+7.1 All Protected Disclosures reported under this Policy will be thoroughly investigated by the Whistle and Ethics Officers of the Company who will investigate/ oversee the investigations under the authorization of the Audit committee.
+Chairman of Audit Committee /Whistle and Ethics Officer/Whole Time Director and Chief Executive Officer may at its discretion consider involving any investigators for the purpose of Investigation.

 7.2 The decision to conduct an investigation taken into a Protected Disclosure by itself is not an acceptance of the accusation by the Authority and is to be treated as a neutral fact-finding process because the outcome of the investigation may or may not support accusation.